Volunteer Application Process

 g) Volunteer and Student Services staff will discuss the matching process and next steps.

-It is the policy of Pinecrest-Queensway CHC for applicants to undergo a police records check.
+It is the policy of Pinecrest-Queensway CHC for applicants to undergo a Police Record Check, Level 3: Vulnerable Sector Check.
 During the interview volunteers will be provided with a letter stating that they are seeking a police record check for the purpose of volunteering.

-With this letter, the police records check is free of charge.
+With this letter, the Police Record Check is free of charge.
 It is the applicant’s responsibility to take the letter to police services to be processed.
-The police records check will be returned to the applicant and it is the responsibility of the applicant to ensure this is returned to Volunteer and Student Services.
+The Police Record Check will be returned to the applicant and it is the responsibility of the applicant to ensure this is returned to Volunteer and Student Services.

 - Orientation and Training